Priority Inheritance with Backtracking for Iterative Multi-agent Path Finding: Priority Inheritance with Backtracking (PIBT)

-This prioritization leads to the following theorem. \begin{theorem} If $G$ has a simple cycle $\mathbf{C}$ for all pairs of adjacent nodes and $|\mathbf{C}| \geq 3$ then, with PIBT, all agents reach their own destination within $\text{diam}(G)\cdot|A|$ timesteps after being given. \end{theorem} \begin{proof} From Lemma~\ref{lemma:local-movement}, the agent with highest priority reaches its own goal within $\text{diam}(G)$ timesteps.
-Based on the definition of $\eta_{i}(t)$, once some agent $a_i$ has reached its goal, $p_i(t)$ is reset and is lower than that of all other agents that have not reached their goal yet.
-Those agents see their priority increase by one.
-As long as such agents remain, exactly one of them must have highest priority.
-In turn, that agent reaches its own goal after at most $\text{diam}(G)$ timesteps.
-This repeats until all agents have reached their goal at least once, which takes at most $\text{diam}(G)\cdot|A|$ timesteps in total. \end{proof} A typical example that satisfies the above condition is any biconnected undirected graph.
-The opposite is not true however, and Theorem~\ref{theorem:movement} is expressed more generally to account for directed graphs.
+\begin{theorem} Given an MAPF instance such that $G$ has a simple cycle for all pairs of adjacent nodes, PIBT (Algorithm~\ref{algo:pibt}) generates a set of conflict-free paths $\{ \path{1}, \ldots, \path{n} \}$ such that for any agent $a_i \in A$, $\loc{i}{0} = s_i$ and there is a timestep $t \leq \mathit{diam}(G)\cdot |A|$ such that $\loc{i}{t} = g_i$. \end{theorem} \begin{proof} From Lemma~\ref{thrm:local-move}, the agent with highest priority reaches its own goal within $\mathit{diam}(G)$ timesteps.
+Based on the update rule of the priority $p_i$ for an agent $a_i$, once some agent $a_i$ has reached its goal, $p_i$ is reset and is lower than the priority of all other agents who have not reached their goal yet.
+These agents see their priority increase by one.
+As long as such agents remain, exactly one of them must have the highest priority.
+In turn, this agent reaches its own goal after at most $\mathit{diam}(G)$ timesteps.
+This repeats until all agents have reached their goal at least once, which takes at most $\mathit{diam}(G)\cdot |A|$ timesteps in total. \end{proof}

+Hereafter, this property is referred to as \emph{reachability}, that is, all agents eventually reach their goal.
+Reachability differs from completeness for one-shot MAPF; it is never ensured that all agents reach their goal \emph{simultaneously}; hence, PIBT is not ensured to solve conventional MAPF, defined in Section~\ref{sec:def:mapf}.
+Alternatively, with the graph condition of Theorem~\ref{thrm:reachability}, PIBT is complete for the MAPF variant where agents need not necessarily stay at their goals.

+A typical example that satisfies the aforementioned graph condition is the biconnected undirected graph.
+The opposite is not true, however, and Theorem~\ref{thrm:reachability} is expressed more generally to consider directed graphs.
 For instance, a directed ring satisfies the condition even though it is not biconnected.

-Note that we neither ensure nor require that all agents be on their goal simultaneously.
+Without the graph condition in Theorem~\ref{thrm:reachability}, several agents may remain in the same vertices permanently and may not reach their goals.
+Figure~\ref{fig:failure} shows such an example.
+In practice, PIBT needs a pre-defined maximum planning timestep to detect such failure cases.
+When PIBT reaches this timestep, it stops planning and reports a planning failure.
+See also Section~\ref{sec:pibt-mapf}.